deployphp/docs/configuration.md

 Use or not relative symlinks.
 By default deployer will detect if system supports relative symlinks and use it.

+> Relative symlink used by default, if your system supports it.

 ### use_atomic_symlink

 Use or not atomic symlinks.
 By default deployer will detect if system supports atomic symlinks and use it.

+> Atomic symlinking used by default, if your system supports it.

 ### composer_action